How to register a death

 If you purchase copies at a later date, they are sent after 14 working days.
 Should you require a copy sooner than this, you can use the priority service for £23.40 and it will be sent the next working day.

-You will need to find a register office closest to where the person died and make an appointment to register the death.
+If you're unsure of where to register a death in the UK, you will need to find a register office closest to where the person died and make an appointment to register the death.
 Try and call the register office as soon as you can, as they can get busy very quickly.

 - Any person present when the person died